pabtomas/dotfiles/misty/doc/01_hello-world.md

 ### What does it mean ?

-Here what Jinzo will do when executed with this example:
+Here what Misty will do when executed with this example:
 TODO

 ### Going further